UP Fintech Holding Ltd call volume above normal and directionally bullish

-Bullish option flow detected in UP Fintech (TIGR) Holding Ltd with 17,563 calls trading, 1.8x expected, and implied vol increasing over 5 points to 81.91%.
-Dec-24 7.5 calls and Dec-24 8.5 calls are the most active options, with total volume in those strikes near 6,700 contracts.
-The Put/Call Ratio is 0.10.
+Bullish option flow detected in UP Fintech (TIGR) Holding Ltd with 16,850 calls trading, 1.6x expected, and implied vol increasing almost 2 points to 84.28%.
+12/27 weekly 9 calls and Apr-25 7 calls are the most active options, with total volume in those strikes near 4,100 contracts.
+The Put/Call Ratio is 0.06.
 Earnings are expected on March 19th.

 Don't Miss our Black Friday Offers: